A tour through Defender for Cloud Apps

 Log collectors and app connectors

-How do fill this instrument?
-Well with logs or apps.
+How do you fill this instrument with data?
+Well with logs or connected apps.

 Log collectors - one time or continuous upload (automated through a workload like Docker, that needs to be implemented manually) of log files from an appliance (usually a firewall or proxy) into CAS over network FTP or syslog.
 Personally I would not advice doing that, except you only have a Cloud Discovery license.
 Here is a list of supported appliances.